 Restriction of Development Activities.
-All development activities shall be prohibited within the preservation areas established in Policy 1.4.2 with the exception of recreational and educational uses.
+All development activities shall be prohibited within the preservation areas established in Policy 1.4.2 except for recreational and educational uses.
 A sufficient number of preservation/conservation areas of appropriate size and location shall be identified and maintained by the Town or other entity to guarantee protection of viable populations of all native plant and animal species.